 Definition: Break-in jobs

-How do IDCON define a break-in jobs?
+How does IDCON define a break-in job?

 Break-in jobs is a term used for identifying maintenance jobs that are added to a schedule without proper lead time allowed for planning and scheduling.
 Break-in Jobs are often incorrectly identified as a synonym to break downs, or true emergency work.
 In our experience, break-in jobs are often NOT true emergencies, instead they are often EMOTIONAL emergencies.
 Meaning that someone push a job that could wait till tomorrow, or next week, onto the schedule and therefore not allowing time for proper planning and scheduling of the job.
 Sounds familiar?